DIY Corpsed Foam Pumpkin-Video

 I then dry-brushed the paint onto the pumpkin.
-You want to paint it on a little thing so that the black paint shows through a little.
+You want to paint it on a little thin so that the black paint shows through a bit.

 I dry-brushed this color onto the stem.
 Again, make sure to let some of the black paint show through)

 For fun I mixed a little green and black paint together and brushed it on here and there onto the stem